Esri/air-c2-cop-python/README.md

 3. Writer (tools\scripts\airspacemanagement\writer.py)

-* A set of readers parse the overall '//' delimeted input file into a set of 'records' (records delimited by the //).
+..*A set of readers parse the overall '//' delimeted input file into a set of 'records' (records delimited by the //).
-* ACOReader, ATOReader and related classes control the overall file processing logic.
+..*ACOReader, ATOReader and related classes control the overall file processing logic.
-* Reader classes delegate to the parser.py methods for parsing individual records into corresponding JSON data.
+..*Reader classes delegate to the parser.py methods for parsing individual records into corresponding JSON data.
-* Writer classes write the JSON data into the FGDB.
+..*Writer classes write the JSON data into the FGDB.
-* The ACO / ATO files are processed into a JSON data structure.
+..*The ACO / ATO files are processed into a JSON data structure.
-* This JSON data structure is then written into the geodatase by the writer classes.
+..*This JSON data structure is then written into the geodatase by the writer classes.
-* The JSON data structure is also written to the output folder for convenience / diagnostics.
+..*The JSON data structure is also written to the output folder for convenience / diagnostics.

 To prevent output to the logs folder change the setting in:

-*\tools\scripts\config\settings.py   LOG_ENABLE_FILE = False
+*tools\scripts\config\settings.py   LOG_ENABLE_FILE = False

 Resources